 While décor is arguably less fleeting than fashion—after all, who would want to swap sofas every season—the approach to decorating isn't so different to dressing oneself.
-You start with a few basic pieces and accessorize with trendy accents while adding a few investment pieces to your collection along the way.
-So what décor trends should you add to your home this coming season?
-From ribbed glass to terra-cotta and postmodern accents, we outline the top fall/winter home trends for 2018 to add to your space.
+You start with a few basic pieces, accessorize with trendy accents, and add a few investment pieces to your collection along the way.
+So, what décor trends should you add to your home this coming season?
+From ribbed glass to terra-cotta and postmodern accents, we outline the top fall/winter home trends for 2018 below.

-In past years, we've seen a lot of darker and cooler wood tones, but trends point toward warm blonde woods becoming more mainstream in coming years.
+In past years, we've seen a lot of darker and cooler wood tones, but trends point toward warm blonde woods becoming more mainstream in the coming seasons.

 Say goodbye to traditional lampshades and exposed bulbs; 2018/2019 is all about dome shades, which give lamps that well-known mushroom look.

-Ribbed glass is now officially a "thing"—with the material appearing on everything from glassware to vases and even lighting.
+Ribbed glass is now officially a "thing", with the material appearing on everything from glassware to lighting.
 We especially love it when paired with brass.

 In this collection by Will Cooper, the chief creative officer of ASH NYC, cylinder legs are at the forefront.
 But this isn't a standalone trend.
 We've seen cylinder legs on everything from sofas to consoles and more.

-We've already called out the resurgence of Noguchi paper lanterns, but we're now seeing new fabric iterations of the trends in lovely pastel colors and oval shapes.
+We've already called out the resurgence of Noguchi paper lanterns, but we're now seeing new fabric, hue, and shape iterations of the trend.
 Get ready for more.

 Furniture startup The Inside was one of the first retailers to call postmodern as a major trend, but this has been bubbling around for quite a while.
 Think abstract geometric shapes and bold mismatched colors.

-From lamps to tiles to planters and ceramics, terra-cotta is making a full comeback—and some of the objects coming out of this trend are extremely stylish.
-Case in point, this terra-cotta clay lamp by Natalie Weinberger—part of her stone lamps collection.
+From lamps to tiles to planters, terra-cotta is making a full comeback—and some of the objects coming out of this trend are extremely stylish.
+Case in point, this terra-cotta clay lamp by Natalie Weinberger.